-- Can be no more than three words. - Must appear on the Declaration of Candidacy at the time it is filed. - Are public records that cannot be changed after the final date to file nomination documents. - Are public record as soon as the information is filed on the Declaration of Candidacy.
+- Must appear on the Declaration of Candidacy at the time it is filed. - Are public records that cannot be changed after the final date to file nomination documents. - Are public record as soon as the information is filed on the Declaration of Candidacy.